astanin/moo/examples/README.md

     functions is a difficult problem for genetic algorithms, and requires to use large populations
     (A basic GA with convergence check)

+Examples of integer-coded GAs:

+  * [ilp.hs](ilp.hs) an integer programming problem (a constrained GA with genomes as lists of integers and a custom mutation operator)